 On June 17, British regulars under the command of Major General William Howe and Brigadier General Robert Pigot landed on the Charlestown Peninsula and marched to Breed’s Hill.
 As the British advanced, Prescott reportedly told his men, who were low on ammunition, “Don’t fire until you see the whites of their eyes.”
 When the British were close enough, the militia fired, sending the British into retreat.

 The British regrouped and charged again, but were once again forced to retreat.
 However, when the British charged for the third time, Prescott’s men found themselves out of ammunition and were forced into hand-to-hand combat.
 The militia was outnumbered and was eventually forced to retreat.
 However, they had killed more than 200 British troops and wounded roughly 800 more.
 The American forces lost 100, including Dr. Joseph Warren, and had 300 wounded.
-Although the American forces lost their strategic position, the Battle of Bunker Hill boosted the morale of the Continental Army, because they proved they could hold their own against the supposedly superior British regulars.
+Although the American forces lost their strategic position, the Battle of Bunker Hill boosted the morale of the militia, because they proved they could hold their own against the supposedly superior British regulars.

 Painting of the death of Joseph Warren at the Battle of Bunker Hill by John Trumbull.

 Three weeks later, on July 2, Washington arrived in Watertown, Massachusetts.
 After meeting with the Massachusetts Provincial Congress, he traveled to Cambridge.
 On July 3, he took command of the Continental Army.
 Throughout the rest of the summer, Washington worked to organize the various militias into an Army and fortify and expand defenses around Boston.